IntuitDeveloper/Transactional-Node-Samples/use-cases/send-email-with-merge-tags.md

 # Send Email with Merge Tags (Dynamic Content)

-This use case demonstrates how to personalize emails using merge tags for dynamic content like names, order information, and custom data.
+This use case demonstrates how to personalize emails using merge tags for dynamic content like names, order information, and custom data with the Transactional API.

 ## Basic Merge Tags Example